AlexisPerdomoD/csv_uploader/README.md

 ```http
 POST /api/upload/:model_endpoint
 ```
+From here we are gonna explore along with the example how can be implemented this endpoint for diferent models exploring the core classes, interfaces and types to do so.

 This is a protected endpoint, the param model_endpoint references the name of the model implement in this route, to explore this point we are going to use 'users' model which represents a record of users' information (not the same collection use for API users used to validate admin users' credentials through UserManager).
 The endpoint is the following: